jameshughes89/cs102/src/site/assignments/maze-solver/maze-solver.rst

 =========================

 * Run all the tests for the provided completed classes

     * Everything except the ``DfsMazeSolverTest``

 * All these tests should pass

     * If not, something has gone wrong

         * Did you change the code?
         * Did your test folder get changed?
-        * Try re-downloading the project if they do not pass
+        * Try re-downloading the project and starting over if they do not pass

 * As discussed in Part 1, be sure to take your time to look through these test methods

 Part 3 --- Complete ``DfsMazeSolver``